 - Bay leaves – 2 large and whole

 How to make it…

-- Add the meet and good down until almost completely browned (about 5-6 minutes, stirring and making sure that the meat is broken out)
+- Add the meat mix well with the veggies and cook until almost completely browned (about 5-6 minutes, stirring and making sure that the meat is broken out)

 - Add the tomato sauce, salt, pepper, onion powder, garlic powder, cumin, smoked paprika, and turmeric and stir until everything is mixed into the meat

 - Add the bay leaves, cover and simmer for about 20 minutes

 - Add the olives and a little of the juice (optional) and continue to simmer covered for another 10 minutes

 - Serve with two fried eggs (pictured above)

 - Serve the next day as a taco

 - Buy my cookbook for additional recipes you can make with this one dish!
 Buy Cookbook Here